FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: Results

 \subsection{Ablation studies}

-To understand how removing essential modules of \texttt{FELRec} affects its recommendation performance, we perform several ablation studies on MovieLens 25M (Table \ref{table-ablation}).
-We focus on the components that are considered critical for the approaches to representation learning that we use: batch normalization and projection networks.
-Furthermore, we investigate how the type embedding improves the representations.
+We conduct several ablation studies on MovieLens 25M to evaluate the critical components of our proposed method and validate various architectural choices.
+These studies are designed to measure changes in recommendation performance when key elements are modified.
+The results are summarized in Table \ref{table-ablation}.

-First, we investigate the importance of batch statistics.
-We replace batch normalization in the projection and prediction networks with layer normalization \citep{ba2016layer}, which yields two new models: \texttt{FELRec-Q-LN} and \texttt{FELRec-P-LN}. \texttt{FELRec-Q} performs better than both models by $0.051$ and $0.066$ rank ($24.73\%$ and $33.31\%$ HR@10), respectively.
-These results confirm the experimental report \citep{fetterman2020understanding} addressed by \cite{richemond2020byol} that suggests the use of batch normalization is essential to achieve good performance.
-In our case, batch normalization is not necessary for the model to learn the task, but it greatly increases the performance without any further refinements of the model's architecture.
+Our first study addresses the role of batch statistics in enhancing the performance of \texttt{FELRec}.
+Prompted by a prior report \cite{fetterman2020understanding} (addressed by \cite{richemond2020byol}) suggesting the crucial role of batch normalization for achieving optimal results, we examined its effectiveness compared to layer normalization, which does not rely on batch statistics.
+We implemented layer normalization in both the projection and prediction networks of \texttt{FELRec}, creating two variants: \texttt{FELRec-Q-LN} and \texttt{FELRec-P-LN}.
+The original model, \texttt{FELRec-Q}, outperformed these variants by $0.051$ and $0.066$ rank ($24.73\%$ and $33.31\%$ HR@10), respectively.
+These findings confirm that batch normalization significantly enhances performance compared to other normalization techniques.

-Next, we examine the effect of removing the projection networks, to which we refer as \texttt{FELRec-Q-noMLP}. \texttt{FELRec-Q} outperforms this new variant by $0.111$ rank and $75.51\%$ HR@10.
-This result proves that MLPs are an essential part of the model.
-In particular, the HR@10 performance of \texttt{FELRec-Q-noMLP} is only slightly better than random recommendations.
-In the second experiment, we share the parameters between the projection networks, to which we refer as \texttt{FELRec-Q-shareMLP}. \texttt{FELRec-Q} performs only marginally better than \texttt{FELRec-Q-shareMLP} by $0.005$ rank and $1.31\%$ HR@10.
-This result demonstrates the expressive power of MLPs, which can share parameters for a small performance trade-off.
+The second ablation study investigates the impact of projection networks on recommendation performance.
+Given that these networks are often considered essential for achieving good performance \cite{chen2020improved}, we tested the performance of our model without them, to which we refer as \texttt{FELRec-Q-noMLP}. \texttt{FELRec-Q} outperforms this new variant by $0.111$ rank and $75.51\%$ HR@10.
+The results confirm that these MLPs are very important for the model to learn the task.
+In particular, this is highlighted by the HR@10 performance of \texttt{FELRec-Q-noMLP}, which is only marginally better than random recommendations.
+In a related experiment, we also tested parameter sharing within the projection networks (\texttt{FELRec-Q-shareMLP}).
+The results demonstrated that \texttt{FELRec-Q} only slightly outperformed \texttt{FELRec-Q-shareMLP}, with a rank improvement of $0.005$ and a HR@10 improvement of $1.31\%$.
+This result illustrates the expressive power of MLPs even when parameters are shared.

-Finally, we study how the recommendation performance is affected by the type embedding, which helps the model distinguish between input sequences (users or items).
-We remove the type embedding, which yields a new model \texttt{FELRec-Q-noType}. \texttt{FELRec-Q} performs better than \texttt{FELRec-Q-noType} by $0.034$ rank and $15.38\%$ HR@10.
-This result validates the architectural choice to add the type embedding to the input.